attarmau/Airflow-DAG-Trigger/README.md

 ## Objective

 The goal is to add manual triggering functionality in Airflow, where the trigger prints the time when the DAG is manually triggered.
+It is designed to run within a Docker-based environment using Airflow 2.x.

 To achieve this, I have designed the ’test_manual_trigger_dag.py', which is a simple sample DAG created to test the manual triggering functionality in Airflow.

 For further details, follow the specific steps outlined below.